strimzi/strimzi-ui/docs/Architecture.md

 #### Entity model

 A UI typically allows a user to interact with resources.
-These resources are types of known entity (eg a Topic), which typically can be created, read, updated or deleted.
-Similarly, entities are often protected by authorization controls, restricting a user's access or ability to create, read, update or delete a given named entity or entity type.
+These resources are types of known entity (E.g. a Topic), which typically can be created, read, updated or deleted.
+Entities are often protected by authorization controls, restricting a user's access or ability to create, read, update or delete a given named entity or entity type.
 In the case of authorization for example, different mechanisms may be used to grant or reject the ability to create for instance.
-Equally, the ability to 'retrieve' an entity may vary (i.e retrieve the whole entity, or just a particular attribute) by use case.
+The ability to 'retrieve' an entity may vary (i.e retrieve the whole entity, or just a particular attribute) by use case.
 From a UI point of view, the 'how' of an operation on an entity is not important.
 What is important is if we can or cannot, and how the UI should ultimately respond to that.

 Thus, to help encapsulate these cases and capabilities, the Strimzi ui (both client and server) uses a simple 'entity model' to help describe/define what entities are used in a given scenario, and what operations need to be performed on them.
 These operations typically will take the form of CRUD actions (although additional actions can also be provided/checked on a case by case basis), which will be checked at runtime via a defined callback for that action, with the callback being provided appropriate state so it can return a `true` or `false` result, indicating if 'this' action on 'this' entity is currently possible.
-Keys for common operations on any entity (ie `CREATE`,`READ`,`UPDATE` and `DELETE`) will be defined in [`entityModelConstants.js`](../utils/entityModelConstants.js), with more specific keys being added as required.
+Keys for common operations on any entity (I.e. `CREATE`,`READ`,`UPDATE` and `DELETE`) will be defined in [`entityModelConstants.js`](../utils/entityModelConstants.js), with more specific keys being added as required.

 In the case of the Strimzi ui, this approach is used currently to describe backend capability required to show a page at minimum, and what authorization rights a user requires to access a page at minimum ([More details available here](../client/Pages/README.md)).
 In this case, the callbacks are provided with either [the result of GraphQL introspection](#introspection)) or current known authorization state respectively, which are then processed/checked in the callback to return the required `true`/`false` result.